essstaebchener/scaling-guacamole/README.md

     -   [ ] move an individual backlog error to the bottom of the `unresolved` list of displayed errors, by clicking an individual button
     -   [ ] undo his last action.
 E.g., if he resolved an unresolved error, an `undo` functionality enables him to move it back into the unresolved list of errors.
 This should work between all lists for _ only the last_ action of a user

-_backend_

--   [ ] write a logging functionality, that counts how many requests for errors are received (you can store these numbers in memory, no persistent storage required)
--   [ ] implement the code of the `get_list_intersection_counts` function endpoint.
-You can find it in `_api.py`, it contains an extensive documentation string, that should define the problem well.

 This is the absolute minimum our operators and their managers need, in order to resolve errors effectively.
 If you still have time/if you're still willing, you may start on the `version two` - this will enable our operators to resolve errors _effectively_ (frontend version two) and us to check the system for systematic errors (api version two).